sketchplugins/plugin-directory/README.md

 - [Freeman Finchart Sketchplugin](https://github.com/freeman990/freeman-finchart-sketchplugin), by freeman990: Draw financial chart like candle-stick or line chart like a boss.
 - [Get Margins](https://github.com/peterwooley/get-margins), by Peter Wooley: Gets the margins between an inner and outer layer and then copies the results to the clipboard as CSS.
 - [giancartboard](https://github.com/mattcowboy/giancartboard), by Matteo Vacca: Sketch plugin to export artboards in folders automatically numbered
+- [Gifmock For Sketch](https://github.com/stevenfabre/gifmock-for-sketch), by Steven Fabre: Easily create GIFs from your mocks
 - [Git Sketch Plugin](https://github.com/mathieudutour/git-sketch-plugin), by Mathieu Dutour: A Git client generating pretty diffs built right into Sketch.
 - [Golden Ratio Line Height](https://github.com/lorenzwoehr/golden-ratio-line-height-sketch-plugin), by Lorenz Wöhr: Optimize your typography based on font size, line-height and width.
 - [Gridy](https://github.com/volorf/gridy), by Oleg Frolov: An easy way creating guidelines